F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   The parameter ``addressGroupDefinitions`` is available in Cloud Failover Extension v1.7.0 and later.
+   The property ``addressGroupDefinitions`` is available in Cloud Failover Extension v1.7.0 and later.

 |